Gymnopus fusipes: Naming

 This species was originally described by Bulliard in his 1793 "Herbier de la France" as Agaricus fusipes at a time when all gilled mushrooms were assigned to genus Agaricus.
 Then in 1821 Samuel Frederick Gray published his "Natural Arrangement of British Plants" (including fungi) in which he allocated the species to the already existing genus Gymnopus.

 However Gray's book was not very popular and in 1872 Lucien Quélet put this mushroom in genus Collybia, giving it the name Collybia fusipes by which it was generally known for many years.
 In much later work culminating in 1997, Antonín and Noordeloos found that the genus Collybia as defined at that time was unsatisfactory due to being polyphyletic and they proposed a fundamental rearrangement.
 They resurrected the genus Gymnopus for some species including fusipes, and after subsequent DNA studies, this has been accepted by modern authorities including Species Fungorum and the Global Biodiversity Information Facility, and so its current name has reverted to Gray's combination, Gymnopus fusipes.
 There was also an alternative move to reclassify it under Rhodocollybia, but that has not generally been accepted.

-G. fusipes is the type species of the genus Gymnopus.
+Gymnopus fusipes is the type species of the genus Gymnopus.

 The species name fusipes indicates that the stem is spindle-shaped (from the Latin fusus meaning "spindle" and pes meaning "foot").

 The English name "Spindle Shank" has been given to this species.
 Earlier in 1821 Gray had already given it the English name "Spindle naked-foot", but that suggestion never gained much popularity.